Meadow Lake, Saskatchewan: Geography

 Meadow Lake is located in the middle of an area pre-historically covered by a large glacial lake, also called Meadow Lake, formed from a receding continental glacier, of which only a fraction still exists.
 The lake is located on the east side of the city.
 The ancient lakeshore forms the Meadow Lake Escarpment, a significant terrain feature clearly visible looking south from many points in the city.

 The area is a part of the Southern Boreal EcoRegion with the Northern Boreal EcoRegion to the north and the Parkland EcoRegion to the south.
 The neighbouring rural areas include Trembling aspen Populus tremuloides, White spruce Picea glauca, Jack Pine Pinus banksiana, Black Spruce Picea mariana and muskegs.

 Specifically, Meadow Lake is situated in the Meadow Lake plain of the Boreal transition ecoregion in the Boreal Plain ecozone.

 Climate

 Meadow Lake experiences a subarctic climate (Köppen climate classification Dfc) that falls just short of being classified as a Humid continental climate (Köppen Dfb).
-The highest temperature ever recorded in Meadow Lake was 38.0 C on 27 June 2002.
-The coldest temperature ever recorded was -51.7 C on 8 January 1930.
 A record snowfall occurred on November 16, 1984, with 19.4 cm and 57.8 mm of rain falling on May 17, 1984.
 A record snowfall depth was recorded on February 22, 1997, when 58 cm were measured.
 January 11, 1986, was very cold with wind gusting to 104 km per hour.
-The humidex was set at a high of 40.4 on August 10, 1991, and the opposite extreme was felt with a −55.8 wind chill on December 20, 1989.
+The coldest temperature ever recorded was -51.7 C on 8 January 1930.and the coldest wind chill was −55.8 on December 20, 1989.

+The highest humidex was set at a high of 40.4 on August 10, 1991.
+The highest temperature ever recorded in Meadow Lake was 38.0 C on 27 June 2002.
+The record high daily minimum was 20.6 C recorded July 10, 2024.
+The record highest dew point was 23.8 C recorded August 10, 2018.
+The month with the highest humidity, and also the warmest month, was July 2007 with an average dew point of 15.0 C, and an average mean temperature of 21.3 C.